HPCI-Lab/yProvStore/README.md

 yProv is a joint project between [University of Trento](https://www.unitn.it) and [CMCC](https://www.cmcc.it).

 **yProvStore** is the backend service of yProv, built with FastAPI and designed to handle the storage and retrieval of provenance data.
-It provides a RESTful API for interacting with provenance information, allowing users to create and read provenance records.
+It provides a RESTful API for interacting with provenance information, allowing users to create and read provenance records, manage document metadata, and handle permissions.

 ## Table of Contents